TasziteOst/ost-sh/README.md

 </div>

 <p align="center">
-    Welcome to <strong>Tidal</strong>, a new wave in social networking that combines simplicity with subtlety.
+    Welcome to <strong>Ost SH</strong>, a new wave in social networking that combines simplicity with subtlety.
 Tidal is designed to offer a seamless, elegant experience, bringing people together in an environment that feels natural and fluid.
 Our platform emphasizes ease of use, meaningful interactions, and a community-driven approach.
 </p>

 ## Features